Ponchest/kotlin/plugins/js-plain-objects/README.md

     js("Object.assign({}, this, { name: name, age: age, email: email })")
 ```

-So, to create an object with the defined structure, the user should call `User` as a constructor:
+To create an object with the defined structure, call `User` as a constructor:
 ```kotlin
 fun main() {
     val user = User(name = "Name", age = 10)